Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

-In the MLQMC case (plot on the right in figure \ref{fig:MLQMC_conv_2}), we note that increasing the Haar level on the coarse levels indeed brings computational advantages (e.g.~compare the gray and pink lines) and decreasing it on the fine levels does not seem to affect the total cost (e.g.~compare the pink with the orange line), as predicted.
-The optimal strategy therefore consists of increasing the Haar level on the coarse levels and either keeping it constant across the MLQMC hierarchy or possibly even decreasing it (there is little computational advantage in decreasing it if the FEM meshes on the fine levels are already much finer than the Haar mesh).
-For the MLQMC hierarchy, a good choice seems to fix $\mathscr{L}_\ell = 6$ for all $\ell$ since a larger Haar level would significantly increase the number of supermesh cells (cf.~remark \ref{rem:MLQMC_cost_no_supermesh_cells}).
+In the MLQMC case (plot on the right in figure \ref{fig:MLQMC_conv_2}), we note that increasing the Haar level on the coarse levels indeed brings computational advantages and decreasing it on the fine levels does not seem to affect the total cost, as predicted.
+For this specific problem the optimal strategy therefore consists of increasing the Haar level on the coarse levels and either keeping it constant across the MLQMC hierarchy or possibly even decreasing it.
+For the 2D MLQMC hierarchy, a good choice seems to fix $\mathscr{L}_\ell = 6$ for all $\ell$ since a larger Haar level would significantly increase the number of supermesh cells (cf.~remark \ref{rem:MLQMC_cost_no_supermesh_cells}).
+A brief discussion about how the Haar levels should be chosen for more generic problems is given in remark \ref{rem:generic_problems_Haar_level_choice}.

 Overall, our MLQMC strategy outperforms MLMC, which in turn outperforms QMC.
 Standard MC is always worse than QMC, by up to two orders of magnitude for small $\varepsilon$ (not shown).